Priddis Millarville Fair

 EXHIBITORS

-• Register your exhibits in Arts & Handicrafts, Fibre Arts, Field Crops, Home Cooking & Baking, Horticulture, Photography and Woodworking classes.
+• Enter your exhibits in Arts & Handicrafts, Fibre Arts, Field Crops, Home Cooking & Baking, Horticulture, Photography and Woodworking classes.

 • Bring your horse and ride in any of the English, Western and Gymkhana Horse shows or compete in the Horse Costume event.